cosmos/cosmos-sdk/cmd/gaia/testnets/README.md

 - Voting is done by bonded `Atom` holders on a 1 bonded `Atom` 1 vote basis
 - Delegators inherit the vote of their validator if they don't vote
 - **Validators MUST vote on every proposal**.
 If a validator does not vote on a proposal, they will be **partially slashed**
 - Votes are tallied at the end of the voting period (2 weeks on mainnet).
-Each address can vote multiple times (paying the transaction fee each time), only the last casted vote will count
+Each address can vote multiple times to update its `Option` value (paying the transaction fee each time), only the last casted vote will count as valid
 - Voters can choose between options `Yes`, `No`, `NoWithVeto` and `Abstain` At the end of the voting period, a proposal is accepted if `(YesVotes/(YesVotes+NoVotes+NoWithVetoVotes))>1/2` and `(NoWithVetoVotes/(YesVotes+NoVotes+NoWithVetoVotes))<1/3`.
 It is rejected otherwise